shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/faraday_tensor_derivation.rst

    here.
 Contrary to my ususal practice of performing systematic calculations, I consider in this note for simplicity only the inhomogenous equations.
 The argument and calculations can be apply to the homogenous equations in the same manner.
+Of course we can apply the Minkowski metric to raise or lower the indices, but the point here is to derive the tensor form using the doubly contravariant Faraday tensor, and from the ordered equations.

    You may have noticed that the sign in all equations can be flipped.
 In particular we can choose to express the ordered equations using the contravariant 4-current:

    .. math::